Part VIII

 The inner war begins to end when nothing in you has to be exiled.

-Sacred Inclusion is the daily practice of saying: “This too is part of the Dragon.”
+Sacred Inclusion is the daily stance of saying: “This too belongs, but it does not rule.”

 It means the anxiety is included, and the exhaustion, and even the petty thought you wish you didn’t have to admit.
-You stop treating their arrival as proof that you have failed, and let them belong inside the same field as your courage.
+You stop treating their arrival as proof that you have failed, and you stop letting them dictate tone, timing, and choice.

 When you stop exiling these parts, the sabotage starts to unwind.
-Over time, they align and become the scales and sinews of your power.
+Over time, they become information, weight, and texture rather than the hidden governors of your life.

 Conclusion: You Are the Territory